anushac14/web103_finalproject/milestones/milestone5.md

 👉🏾👉🏾👉🏾 Check off each completed feature below.

 - [x ] The project gracefully handles errors
-- [ ] The project includes a one-to-one database relationship
+- [x ] The project includes a one-to-one database relationship
 - [ ] The project includes a slide-out pane or modal as appropriate for your use case
 - [ ] The project includes a unique field within the join table
 - [ ] The project includes a custom non-RESTful route with corresponding controller actions